Your temporary advisor

 Your temporary advisor provides information, guidance and feedback during your first year of graduate school.
 This usually consists of two responsibilities:

 • Helping you define your research focus.
 Your temporary advisor will often suggest a research problem for you to consider either independently or in collaboration with others.
-There are advantages to joining an existing project, even if it may not be as exciting or groundbreaking as working independently: You will likely get a publication faster, you will learn from multiple researchers (faculty, grad students), you will build relationships within the group, etc. Note that if your temporary advisor has offered you an RA, they will expect you to start your research promptly.
+There are advantages to joining an existing project, even if it may not be as exciting or groundbreaking as working independently: You will likely get a publication faster, you will learn from multiple researchers (faculty, grad students), you will build relationships within the group, etc. If your temporary advisor is funding your RA, they will expect you to start your research promptly.

 Working with your temporary advisor